14 posts of content from one prompt — and why your queue handles the timing

 After you click Generate, you land on a campaign detail view showing:

-• A summary at the top with key metrics: X carousels, Y reels, Z quote cards, W text posts
+• A summary at the top with key counts: X carousels, Y videos, Z single images

-How to review 30+ posts without losing your mind
+How to review a batch of posts without losing your mind

 1. Skim for tone, spot-check for accuracy.
 Open the campaign detail.
-Scroll the calendar quickly looking for anything that reads off for your voice.
-If one caption feels robotic or generic, click it and fix it.
-You don't need to deep-read all 30; you need to catch the ones where AI reached and missed.
+Scroll the post cards quickly looking for anything that reads off for your voice.
+If one caption feels robotic or generic, fix it on the card.
+You don't need to deep-read every caption; you need to catch the ones where AI reached and missed.

-2. Edit by post type, not by chronological order.
-Click "Carousels" in the filter dropdown.
-Review just the carousel captions back-to-back — you'll catch inconsistencies faster when you're comparing same-type content.
-Then click "Reels" and do the same.
-Then text posts.
-Repetition-by-type catches the repetition the calendar-order view hides.
+2. Review by post type, not in plan order.
+Look at the carousel posts back-to-back — you'll catch inconsistencies faster comparing same-type content.
+Then the videos.
+Then the single images.
+Repetition-by-type catches the repetition the plan-order view hides.

-When you're done, click Schedule all.
-If you want to ship only part of the campaign (say, only the first week), use the multi-select checkboxes and schedule a subset.
+When you're done, click Schedule.
+If you want to ship only part of the campaign, skip the posts you're not ready for and schedule the rest.

 Brand voice guides: the difference between generic and signature